Fiers keeps rolling, A’s hit 3 HRs to rip White Sox 7-0

 “I’ve played on fields where there are cows roaming,” said Renteria, who appeared in 184 games in the majors but spent years in the minors and with Mexican teams.

-The White Sox screened the movie for fans on their video board following Friday’s game.
+The White Sox screened the movie for fans on their videoboard following Friday’s loss.
 The game next Aug.
 13 in Dyersville, Iowa, which is about 200 miles west of Chicago, was announced by Major League Baseball on Thursday.

 TRAINER’S ROOM